If you came up to me today and said this:

 (But don’t worry – if the reason is because you don’t know how to set up a freelance writer website, you’ll know by the end of this post!)

-Because let’s face it – having a professional-looking freelance writer website that sells is one of the most important things you’ll do to grow your business.
+Because having a professional-looking freelance writer website that sells is one of the most important things you’ll do to grow your business.

-You really can’t expect to attract tons of high-paying clients without one.
+You really can’t expect to attract tons of high-paying clients without a website.
+(Which is why it’s GREAT that you’re here right now!)

 Now, you might have an “online portfolio” page or something like that.